Dine & Development Training Series

 The Dine & Development Training Series is a collaborative effort, bringing together local businesses, Air Force Research Laboratory researchers, and academia to expose and inform the Central NY business and research community on technology-driven topics of common interest, and to also promote business development by providing networking opportunities among researchers and attendees.

 Dine & Development Training Series:

-POSTPONED: The Shifting Landscape of DoD R&D Opportunities for Small Business
+The Shifting Landscape of DoD SBIR/STTR Program Opportunities

-Location: Griffiss Institute, 725 Daedalian Drive, Rome NY
+Location: Griffiss Institute Auditorium, 725 Daedalian Drive, Rome NY

 Cost: FREE!!
 Coffee and light refreshments will be provided